freifunk-luebeck/site-ffhl/README.md

-Freifunk Magdeburg specific Gluon configuration
+Freifunk-Magdeburg-specific Gluon configuration
 ===============================================

 How to build the Freifunk Magdeburg Firmware
 --------------------------------------------

 This is building FFMD firmware in a nutshell.
-For more options or building specific branches please see our build script or [the official Gluon repository](https://github.com/freifunk-gluon/gluon) at GitHub.
+For more on options or building specific branches please refer to the build script or [the official Gluon repository](https://github.com/freifunk-gluon/gluon) at GitHub.

     git clone git://github.com/freifunk-gluon/gluon.git         # Get the official Gluon repository